Pisa to Amsterdam train with Regionale

 Three to four days are ideal for exploring Amsterdam's main attractions, enjoying its museums, and experiencing its vibrant culture.

-No, you cannot take the train from Pisa to Amsterdam.
+Yes, you can take the train from Pisa to Amsterdam.

 Since both Pisa and Amsterdam are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.